KaryFramling/py_ciu_image/README.md

 CIU was developed by Kary Främling in his PhD thesis *Learning and Explaining Preferences with Neural Networks for Multiple Criteria Decision Making*, (written in French, title *Modélisation et apprentissage des préférences par réseaux de neurones pour l'aide à la décision multicritère*), available online for instance here: https://tel.archives-ouvertes.fr/tel-00825854/document.
 It was originally implemented in Matlab and has later been re-implemented in Python and R (package `ciu`) for tabular data.

-This `ciu.image` package implements CIU for image recognition "explanation" using e.g. saliency maps.
+This `py.ciu.image` package implements CIU for image recognition "explanation" using e.g. saliency maps.

 # Installation